Research

 Phylogeny-aware sequence alignment and extension of existing sequence alignments

 Accurate alignment of large numbers of sequences is demanding and the computational burden is further increased by downstream analyses depending on these alignments.
-We have developed a phylogeny-aware approach to add new sequences to existing alignments without their full re-computation and maintaining the relative matching of existing sequences.
+We developed a phylogeny-aware approach to add new sequences to existing alignments without their full re-computation and maintaining the relative matching of existing sequences.
 The same ideas can be used to extend reference alignments with fragmented sequences that contain relatively little information, e.g. in next-generation metagenomics analyses.
 The functionalities have been implemented in the PAGAN software and the Glutton and Séance analysis pipelines build around that.

 Reference-based scaffolding of RNA-seq data